SpiraInc/ouroboros/README.md

 In the lambda function, you can create test functions to run the lambda function without posting data from Particle.
 On the lambda function's Configuration page, go to the drop down menu next to _Test_ and click _Configure Test Events_.
 From this we received the following error message:
 This means that the lambda function is not authorized to post data to DynamoDB.
-To solve this, we realized that additional permissions were required for the lambda function's Role, and added them as explained in **Creating the Lambda Function for Processing Data**.
+To solve this, we realized that additional permissions were required for the lambda function's Role, and added them as explained in **Creating the Lambda Function for processing data**.

 Upon testing data, we received the following Bad Request Response: